braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 <a id="Subject-with-connectivity-multiplex-data-SubjectCONMP"></a>
 ### Subject with connectivity multiplex data (SubjectCON_MP)  [⬆](#Table-of-Contents)

-We can now use `SubjectCON` as the basis to implement the `SubjectCON_MP`.
-The parts of the code that are modified are highlighted.
-The multilayer data allows connections between any nodes across the multiple layers.
-The `SubjectCON_MP` can also be used on ordinal multilayer data.
+You can now use `SubjectCON` as the basis to implement the `SubjectCON_MP`.
+While the multilayer data allows connections between any nodes across the multiple layers, the `SubjectCON_MP` can also be used for ordinal multilayer data.

-> **Code 4.** **SubjectCON_MP element header.**
+> **Code 5.** **SubjectCON_MP element header.**
-> 		The `header` section of the generator code for "_SubjectCON_MP.gen.m" provides the general information about the `SubjectCON_MP` element.
+> 		The `header` section of the generator code in "_SubjectCON_MP.gen.m" provides the general information about the `SubjectCON_MP` element.
 This code modifies Code 1.
 > ````matlab
 > %% ¡header!
 > SubjectCON_MP < Subject (sub, subject with connectivity multiplex data) is a subject with connectivity multiplex data.